-- In anycast mode, a client sends a request to a local broadcast or multicast address and takes the first response received by responding servers.
+- in multicast mode, a server periodically sends a broadcast or multicast message and expects no requests from clients - in anycast mode, a client sends a request to a local broadcast or multicast address and takes the first response received by responding servers.
 From then on, the protocol proceeds as in unicast mode.

-NTP and SNTP messages are both sent via UDP.
+NTP and SNTP messages are both sent via UDP (there is no point in having time reports delayed by possible TCP retransmissions).
 The message structure contains:

-Leap indicator warns of impending leap second (last minute has either 59, 60, or 61 seconds) Version number Mode symmetric active, symmetric passive, client, server, broadcast Stratum stratum Poll interval maximum interval between successive messages (power of 2) Precision 8-bit signed integer indicating the precision of the local clock, seconds to nearest power of two Root delay 32-bit number indicating total roundtrip delay to primary reference source (16 bit seconds, and 16 bits of decimal seconds) Root dispersion 32-bit number indicating the nominal error relative to the primary reference source Reference identifier identify the reference source - four character ASCII string.
-Possible sources are: local uncalibrated clock, atomic clock, NIST dial-up modem service, USNO modem service, PTB (Germany) dial-up modem service, Allouis (France) radio, Boulder (CO, USA) radio, LORAN-C radionavigation system, Global Positioning System (GPS), Geostationary Orbit Environment Satellite(GOES), & cetera.
-Reference timestamp time at which local clock was last set or corrected Originate timestamp time at which request departed the client for the server Receive timestamp time at which the request arrived at the server Transmit timestamp time at which the reply departed the server Key identifier used if the NTP authentication scheme is implemented Message digest used if the NTP authentication scheme is implemented
+Leap indicator warns of impending leap second (last minute has either 59, 60, or 61 seconds) Version number Mode symmetric active, symmetric passive, client, server, broadcast Stratum stratum Poll interval maximum interval between successive messages (power of 2) Precision 8-bit signed integer indicating the precision of the local clock, seconds to nearest power of two Root delay 32-bit number indicating total roundtrip delay to pri- mary reference source (16 bit seconds, and 16 bits of decimal seconds) Root dispersion 32-bit number indicating the nominal error relative to the primary reference source Reference identifier identify the reference source - four character ASCII string.
+Possible sources are: local uncalibrated clock, atomic clock, NIST dial-up modem service, USNO modem service, PTB (Germany) dial-up modem service, Allouis (France) radio, Boulder (CO, USA) radio, LORAN-C radi- onavigation system, Global Positioning System (GPS), Geostationary Orbit Environment Satellite(GOES), & cet- era.
+Reference timestamp (64 bits) time at which local clock was last set or corrected Originate timestamp (64 bits) time at which request departed the client for the server Receive timestamp (64 bits) time at which the request arrived at the server